 Here is an example:

-First, we’ll show the value provided by Collapsible Branches, even without Action Sets.
-Then we’ll show the same workflow with Actions Sets.
+We’ll show the value provided by Collapsible Branches, with and without Action Sets.

 Without Action Sets

 Notice how much space is needed to accommodate the logic in this workflow.
 But even without Action Sets, the designer now can make use of collapsible branches that accomplish a similar effect, though only within the scope of a single action.
 You can see the collapse/expand icon to the left of each branching action in the screenshot above.
 (It’s shown here in the “expand” state.)